imzqqq/chat/server/chat/python/api-spec/proposals/1711-x509-for-federation.md

 [`/chat/key/v2`](https://github.com/matrix-org/matrix-doc/blob/6dab4b28f80f5beeb1d4f475ddc624cf9e7ad085/specification/server_server_api.rst#23retrieving-server-keys)
 endpoints.
 Chat server 1.0 will not accept self-signed certificates by default.

-The `chat.dingshunyu.top` team will proactively attempt to reach out to homeserver administrators who do not update their certificates in the coming weeks.
+The `chat.imzqqq.top` team will proactively attempt to reach out to homeserver administrators who do not update their certificates in the coming weeks.

 The process of determining which CAs are trusted to sign certificates would be